worldamazing/plan/docs/world-amazing.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2024-10-24**: Simplified the document by removing sections that will be addressed at a later time, keeping the focus on the core framework
 - **2024-10-07**: Moved this file from another repository into this one and updated one of the titles